-No. It is against the law in Texas, and all contractors know this.
+No. It is against the law in most states, and all contractors know this.
 If they are attempting to negotiate your claim, it will only slow down your recovery process and you will not get a fair settlement which could lead to shortcuts in the rebuilding process.
 If they are breaking the law and know it, what other shortcuts are they taking?

 The first check (which we refer to as the undisputed amount, the amount you would end up with if you did not use our firm) from your insurance company will arrive at about 90 days.
 After that, depending on the course of action permitted in your contract, it may take another 2 to 4 months to complete the adjusting and settling of your claim.